wirelessregistry/goprofui/README.md

  * Memory, GC pauses and goroutines line charts.

-### Related Work
+### Related Packages
- * go-torch. _https://github.com/uber/go-torch_.
-It does cpu profiling and represents it as a flame graph.
+ * go-torch. _https://github.com/uber/go-torch_. go-torch does cpu profiling and represents it as a flame graph.
 We were directly inspired by this package.
-In contrast to goprofui, it requires the go tool and an external Perl script.
+In contrast to goprofui, go-torch requires the go pprof tool and an external Perl script.

- * profile. _https://github.com/pkg/profile_.
-It does cpu and mem profiling and saves them into a file.
-Easy setup and use.
-The cpu profiles would have to be further parsed for a flame graph.
+ * profile. _https://github.com/pkg/profile_. profile does cpu and memory profiling, and saves them into a file.
+It is easy to setup and use.
+However, the cpu profiles would have to be further parsed for a flame graph.

  * flame graphs. _http://www.brendangregg.com/flamegraphs.html_.
 Created by Brendan Gregg.
 An extremely succinct way to summarize stack traces.